aiven/aiven-docs/docs/platform/concepts/availability-zones.md

 title: Availability zones
 ---

-## About availability zones

 Availability zones (AZs) are physically isolated locations (data centers) where cloud services operate.

 There are multiple AZs within a region, each with independent power, cooling, and network infrastructure.

 The choice of AZs is usually affected by the latency/proximity to customers, compliance, SLA, redundancy/data security requirements, and cost.
 All AZs in a region are interconnected for an easy resource replication and application partitioning.